dgerosa/surrkick/README.md

 ### Installation

-Surrkick is a python module, uploaded to the [Python Package index](https://pypi.python.org/pypi/surrkick).
+`surrkick` is a python module, uploaded to the [Python Package index](https://pypi.python.org/pypi/surrkick).
 Installation is as easy as

     pip install surrkick